-It’s something we all want more of – a great memory.
+It’s something we all want more of – a great high performance memory.

 Why?
 Because it makes your life easier and increases your ability to learn and apply more information.